“I want you to believe… To believe in things you cannot” – Bram Stoker (Dracula).

 The seaside town of Whitby is full of Gothic architecture, and The Dracula Experience has created an ambiance of eeriness and mystery, successfully creating the atmosphere of the famous stalking vampire.

-The Tour of The Dracula Experience Whitby!
+A Tour of The Dracula Experience Whitby!

 You the intrepid tourist, as you enter The Dracula Experience Whitby, through its dark front entrance, are met with the display of Dracula related items and trinkets for sale in the shops’ window displays.
 A recorded audio track is there to lure the tourists to venture into the building to witness the story of the grand Dracula.